Social Care assessments

 -

-Support tenancy sustainment (e.g., help with bills, routines, landlord communication).
+Support tenancy sustainment (e.g., help with bills, routines, landlord and services communication).

 -